What are Night Sweats During Menopause?

 What Can You Do About Night Sweats?

-Hormone imbalances are correctable with the right therapeutic approach like hormone replacement therapy.
-Rebalancing those hormones can lower your risk of other medical problems, too, like heart disease and osteoporosis while making the night sweats and the other unpleasant symptoms of menopause a thing of the past.
+Hormone imbalances are correctable with the right therapeutic approach like hormone replacements.
+Rebalancing those hormones can lower your risk of other medical problems, too, like osteoporosis and heart disease while making the night sweats and the other unpleasant symptoms of menopause a thing of the past.